Batterii/fake-query/README.md

 assertions are always referring to the state of the builder when it was executed, and not after.

+The builder also inludes a pre-made stub for `#toKnexQuery`, which will return an empty object typed as `any` and likewise put the builder into a state where it can no longer be changed.
+This is intended to be used when testing query builders that are nested inside other query builders using knex methods that accept subqueries, such as `whereExists` or `innerJoin`.

 # Example (Using TypeScript, Mocha, and Chai)
 ```ts
 import { FakeQuery } from '@batterii/fake-query';